La Línea de la Concepción: Markets

 Market retailers are temporarily relocated to an outdoor market at Avenida 20 de Abril, the Boulevard close to the Border with Gibraltar, due to the restoration and rebuilding works being carried out in the old 1880's indoor Market.

 The historical Market was of Cultural Interest and said to be one of the most charming markets in Cadiz province, not only because of its interior, with a great variety of produce shops and also an area for the many fish stalls, but also because of what was around it, with street clothing stalls and a bustling atmosphere.

 As well as the churros stands, the several tapas bars in the Market also provided early morning breakfasts, with one of the most original breakfasts found anywhere else in the province being the "Africana" from Bar Francis, one of those large bread rolls filled with meat and spices that brings anyone back to life.

-The renovation of the historical the building and it is proposed to include a gastronomic eating and leisure area.
+After the renovation of the historical building it is proposed to include a gastronomic eating and leisure area.